Offer Offer

 register domain controller

 Step 4.
-Tool Automatically takes you to the Domain details page where you have to enter the Actual Admin credentials and validate them.
+The tool automatically takes you to the Domain details page, where you have to enter the Actual Admin credentials and validate them.
 This pushes you closer to the answer of how to check Active Directory user login history than ever before.

 Save Credentials